melowntech/workshop/tutorials/gpx-viewer.rst

                 "point-color": [0,255,255,255],
                 "zbuffer-offset" : [-5,0,0]
             },
         }
     };

-Now we can create free layer and add that layer to the map.
-The map will keep free layer under id 'gpxgeodata'.
+Now we can create a free layer and add it to the map.
+The map will keep the free layer under the id 'gpxgeodata'.

 ::

     var freeLayer = geodata.makeFreeLayer(style);
     map.addFreeLayer('gpxgeodata', freeLayer);

-We have added free layer to the map, but that does not mean that free layer will be displayed.
-To make that happen we have to include free layer to current map view;
+Just adding the free layer to the map will not display it.
+To make that happen we need to include the free layer in the current map view,

 ::

     var view = map.getView();
     view.freeLayers.gpxgeodata = {};

-Simple example which shows how to display geodata can be found `here <https://jsfiddle.net/c8xez624/>`_ .
+A simple example which shows how to display geodata can be found `here <https://jsfiddle.net/c8xez624/>`_ .

 How to Center Map Position to the Track